 Filipino Surnames -1850

 Prior to 1850, Filipinos used two names, as illustrated in the example below.
-Since these names wer generally of Spanish origin, the use of two names was likely instituted early in
+Since these names were generally of Spanish origin, the use of two names likely started early in

-Spanish rule for use in civil and church records.
-As in the decree above,the second name is sometimes referred to as their "surname".
-However, in
+Spanish rule, probably by the Catholic Church when an individual was baptized.
+As in the decree above,the second name is sometimes referred to as their

-Thus Josef Silvestre was known as Silvestre, while his son Francisco Manuel was known as Fransciso.
+names.
+Thus Josef Silvestre was known as Silvestre, while his son Francisco Manuel was known as

 Undoubtedly, Claveria recognized how combursome this was and decreed that all residents must have a true surname.7nbsp; Before analyzing some examples, it is important to note that set out a